I can't see/hear everyone in my meeting

 To ensure that your laptop/computer CPU can process media, you'll need to:

-• Check Hardware Acceleration is enabled on both your browser and computer hardware.
+- Check whether Hardware Acceleration is enabled on both your browser and computer hardware.
 If it is, try turning it off and seeing the result.
 If it is not, try turning it on.
 On certain devices, this setting can cause issues.